MercuryWorkshop/wispnet-protocol/PROTOCOL.md

 # Wisp Changes

-WispNet maintains backwards compatability with any standard wisp server, except parsing hostnames on CONNECT packets.
+WispNet maintains backwards compatibility with any standard wisp server, except parsing hostnames on CONNECT packets.
 If a connection is made for the `wispnet` hostname open a TCP stream to your own internal WispNet server as defined above.
-If the hostname ends with `.wisp` then interpret the begining section as a base64 encoded WispNet device ID.
+If the hostname ends with `.wisp` then interpret the beginning section as a base64 encoded WispNet device ID.